gromacs/gromacs/docs/release-notes/2020/major/performance.rst

 Now AVX512 is only used for the internal FFTW if GROMACS is also configured with the same SIMD flavor.

+Update and constraints can run on a (single) GPU
+""""""""""""""""""""""""""""""""""""""""""""""""

+For standard constant-NVT runs (see the user guide for more details), update and constraints can be offloaded to a GPU with CUDA.
+Thus all compute intensive parts of a simulation can be offloaded, which provides better performance when using a fast GPU combined with a slow CPU.
+Note that this does not work with domain decomposition yet.

 Bonded kernels on GPU have been fused
 """""""""""""""""""""""""""""""""""""